ashishaggarwal92/core-java-interview-practice/src/main/java/com/home/practice/core/java/collection/Collections.md

 ### **SynchronizedMap:**

+    // Here it is backed by HashMap
+    HashMap<String, Integer> map = new HashMap<>();
+    Map<String, Integer> syncMap = Collections.synchronizedMap(map);

+- when using Collections.synchronizedMap(), null support depends on the input Map.
+- With HashMap or LinkedHashMap - can have one null as a key
+- With TreeMap, we cant have null keys
-- Write operation acquire lock on entire map
+- read/Write operation acquire lock on entire map
 - Concurrency level cant be set
-- at a given time only one thread is able to write as it acquires lock on entire object
+- at a given time only one thread is able to read/write as it acquires lock on entire object
-- Map<String, Integer> syncMap = Collections.synchronizedMap(hashMap);
+- ###### **Should use - when data consistency is utmost priority**

 ### **ConcurrentHashMap:**